 John 18:36 Jesus answered, My kingdom is not of this world: if my kingdom were of this world, then would my servants fight, that I should not be delivered to the Jews: but now is my kingdom not from hence.

 5. Dispensationalists teach that at some point in time God will remove the Church from this world and go back to His original plan with the Jewish people.
-The false secret rapture teaching is based on the false “plan B” theology.
+The false secret rapture teaching is based on the false “plan B” theology of Dispensationalism.

 6. Hyper-Dispensational’s more extreme false teachings proclaim that certain Scriptures were only directed to the Jews and not to the Church such as…